Photo credit: Goa Nights. Nachos.

 Pho Mak Mak

-Resting in Taipa Village area, it’s a great place to go for easy going dishes and comfort food.
-Mainly serving Asian food (with vegetarian options), the is a fulfilling tom yum soup and a dish not so easy to find in Macau: Thai steamed sea bass with lemon and chilli sauce.
+Resting in the Taipa Village area, it’s a great place to go for easy-going dishes and comfort food.
+Mainly serving Asian food (with vegetarian options), the is a fulfilling tom yum soup and a dish not so easy to find in Macau: Thai steamed sea bass with lemon and chili sauce.
 They also serve Vietnamese food and a good quality delicacy from this country: coffee.
-With a modern decor, it’s nice for families with children, but also a group of friends looking for an wallet-friendly and still high quality meal.
+With modern decor, it’s nice for families with children, but also a group of friends looking for a wallet-friendly and still a high-quality meal.

 La Cucina Italiana

 This is a great place if you are looking for authentic relaxed Italian food.
 While there are many Italian dining options in Macau, Cucina Italiana does it particularly well and they have a cozy vibe to boot.
 From pizzas to veggie lasagna, risottos, and several kinds of pasta, they have it all.
 Ask for the wine menu for pairing–you’ll find it difficult to choose from their vast array.
 This is not an expensive restaurant, which is rare in this area of Macau.
 Don’t miss the bruschettas as a starter–really tasty.

 Opening hours: Daily, 12:00pm–11:00pm